madsmtm/objc2/CONTRIBUTING.md

 ## Framework crates

-`objc2` uses a custom tool called `header-translator` to generate the framework crates.
-Head over to [the README](./crates/header-translator/README.md) for more detailed instructions on how to use this tool, and generate new bindings.
+`objc2` uses a custom tool called `header-translator` to generate the crates in `framework-crates/*`.
+The plan is to eventually upstream this tooling into [`bindgen`](https://github.com/rust-lang/rust-bindgen), though doing that will be a lengthy process.

-Note that crates that use `CoreFoundation`-like functionality is likely to not yet be translatable, see [#556](https://github.com/madsmtm/objc2/issues/556) for progress on this front.
+Head over to [the README](./crates/header-translator/README.md) for more detailed instructions on how to use this tool and generate new bindings.

 ### `git` submodules